shervinea/cheatsheet-translation/tr/cs-221-reflex-models.md

 **3. In this section, we will go through reflex-based models that can improve with experience, by going through samples that have input-output pairs.**

-&#10230; Bu bölümde, girdi-çıktı çiftleri olan örneklerden geçerek, deneyim ile gelişebilecek refleks bazlı modelleri göreceğiz.
+&#10230; Bu bölümde, girdi-çıktı çiftleri olan örneklerden geçerek, deneyim ile gelişebilecek refleks-temelli modelleri göreceğiz.

 <br>

 **4. Feature vector ― The feature vector of an input x is noted ϕ(x) and is such that:**

-&#10230; Öznitelik vektörü - x girişinin öznitelik vektörü ϕ (x) olarak not edilir ve şöyledir:
+&#10230; Öznitelik vektörü ― x girişinin öznitelik vektörü ϕ (x) olarak not edilir ve şöyledir:

 <br>